Who We Are

 Dhyia joins Project Evident with more than 15 years of experience in strategy, social impact, and education.
 She has effectively led high stakes, multi-stakeholder, million-dollar initiatives in the education, mission-driven, public, and private sectors with a focus on strategy and growth.
 Previously, Dhyia served in multiple roles at City Colleges of Chicago, most recently as Executive Director of Workforce Equity, where she managed a $3M grant to address workforce inequities on Chicago’s Southside.
 She serves as the Vice Chair of the Gender Equity Advisory Committee for the Illinois State Board of Education (ISBE).
 Dhyia holds a BA in Political Science from the University of Illinois at Champaign-Urbana, an MEd in Higher Education Administration from Loyola University Chicago, and an MEd in Education Leadership from the Broad Center.

 Bi is an experienced education policy professional who is committed to a practical approach to building evidence and improving outcomes and opportunities for students.
 She is the author of “Strategic Budgeting: Using Evidence to Mitigate the ‘COVID Slide’ and Move Toward Improvement” (2020), a contributor to Opportunity and Performance: Equity for Children from Poverty (2021), and one of the leaders featured in Taking Charge of Change (2021) by Paul Shoemaker.
-Before joining Project Evident, Bi was the Director of Proving Ground at the Center for Education Policy Research at Harvard University where she worked with states and districts across the country to implement a continuous improvement framework built on meaningful, measurable outcomes.
+Before joining Project Evident, Bi was the Director of Proving Ground at the Center for Education Policy Research at Harvard University where she worked with a network of states and districts to address issues such as ed tech effectiveness and chronic absenteeism.
 She also launched the National Center for Rural Education Research Networks, bringing evidence-building capacity to districts in rural NY and OH.
 Prior to Proving Ground, Bi served as the Deputy Chief Financial Officer at the School District of Philadelphia; she has also held positions at the Data Quality Campaign and EducationCounsel, LLC.
 Bi currently serves on the board of the Academic Development Institute.
 A graduate of Kenyon College, Bi also holds an MPA from the Woodrow Wilson School at Princeton University.